 Build it in Drupal

 One option, and probably the first that occurs to many developers, is to implement business logic, data structures and administration of a new applications or services using Drupal and its APIs.
 After all, Entity API and the schema system give us the ability to model custom objects and store them in the Drupal database; Views gives us the means to retrieve that data and display it in a myriad of ways.
-Modules like Rules; Features and CTools provide extensive options for implementing specific business rules to model your domain specific data and application needs.
+Modules like Rules; Features and Chaos Tools provide extensive options for implementing specific business rules to model your domain specific data and application needs.

 This is all well and good, and uses the strengths of Drupal core and the wide range of community contributed modules to enable the construction of complex sites with limited amounts of coding required, and little need to look outside Drupal.
 The downside can come when you need to scale the solution.
 Depending on how the functionality has been implemented you could run into performance problems caused by large numbers of modules, sub-optimal queries, or simply the amount of traffic heading to your database - which despite caching strategies, tuning and clustering is always likely to end up being the performance bottleneck of your Drupal site.